 The City of Montgomery plans to redevelop the currently vacant area with office, retail, hotel, and residential uses that will require multiple access points along US 22 north of the interchange.
 The project will extend downtown Montgomery to the new intersection by providing a pedestrian-friendly environment.

-- Construction is anticipated to begin in February 2020 and end in March 2021.
+- Construction is anticipated to begin in spring 2020 and end in spring 2021.

 - Full interchange closures may occasionally occur overnight with one-weekend closure anticipated toward the end of construction.

 - Temporary lane closures will occur throughout construction.

 When driving a roundabout:

 - Choose your lane before entering the roundabout based on the direction you would like to travel (just like a traditional signalized intersection).